Array Functions

 $hash['inner']['a']; // 'b'

-It can be avoided by the second parameter:
+This recursive behavior can be disabled with the second parameter:

 $hash = Nette\Utils\ArrayHash::from($array, false);